 The bet sizes on the site we tested started out at $/£/€0.10 and ran up to a maximum of $/£/€100.00 per spin.
 Most people’s bet size preferences will fall somewhere in that range.

 The real winner of the Queen’s Day Tilt is Queen’s Day Tilt.
-The blend of interesting gameplay, fast-paced action, charming visuals and high RTP and volatility all add up to a strong recommendation from us.
+The blend of interesting gameplay, fast-paced action, charming visuals and high RTP and volatility all add up to a strong recommendation from us for this slot from Play'n GO.